Learning

 The forward-backward algorithm has two steps: the expectation step, or E-step, and the maximization step, or M-step.

-In the E-step, the expected state occupancy count and the expected state transition count
+In the E-step, the expected state occupancy count

 from the earlier